USS Doyle (FFG-39): History

 Her keel was laid down by Bath Iron Works Corporation of Bath, Maine, on 23 October 1981.
 She was launched on 22 May 1982, sponsored by Mrs. Kathleen Doyle Watson and Ms. Anne Doyle, granddaughters of VADM Doyle.
 Doyle was commissioned on 21 May 1983.

 Doyle deployed with the Nimitz Battle Group for Med 1-87 to the Sixth Fleet in the Mediterranean from 30 December 1986 – 30 June 1987.
 From 24 February to 3 March 1987, Doyle sailed in company with guided missile cruiser Josephus Daniels (CG-27) through the Turkish Straits and carried out freedom of navigation exercises in the Black Sea.
 On 1 March 1987, a Bulgarian (Druzki-class frigate (FF.12) trailed the U.S. ships, and the Soviets closely monitored their operations in the Black Sea.
 Doyle conducted surveillance of Soviet ships and submarines at an anchorage at Astypalaia, Greece from 3 to 12 March 1987.
 There were more significant incidents in adjacent years, 1986 Black Sea incident and 1988 Black Sea bumping incident.

 During the fall of 1991, Doyle deployed with elements of Standing Naval Force Atlantic and embarked a CL-227 Maritime Aerial VTOL Unmanned System (MAVUS) for operational testing.
+Additionally, Helicopter Antisubmarine Squadron (Light) HSL-46 Detachment 8 “Rude Dogs” with a complement of 15 Naval Officers and enlisted was embarked for Anti-Submarine support.